 Huawei CFO's US extradition case begins final weeks of hearings in Canadian court

-Huawei Chief Financial Officer Meng Wanzhou is returning to a Canadian courtroom on Wednesday for the final weeks of her U.S. extradition hearings, as the legal proceedings running more than two years draw to a close.

-VANCOUVER: Huawei Chief Financial Officer Meng Wanzhou is returning to a Canadian courtroom on Wednesday for the final weeks of her U.S. extradition hearings, as the legal proceedings running more than two years draw to a close.
+VANCOUVER: Huawei chief financial officer Meng Wanzhou is returning to a Canadian courtroom on Wednesday (Aug 4) for the final weeks of her US extradition hearings, as the legal proceedings running more than two years draw to a close.

 Meng, who has said she is innocent, has been fighting her extradition case from under house arrest in Vancouver.